jonikorpi/gmtk-2019-jam-entry/README.md

+**If you're using a phone or tablet browser, use the live link: https://gmtk-2019-jam-entry.jonikorpi.now.sh instead of launching the game on Itch.** (The method Itch uses to embed its web games makes this one break in Mobile Safari & co.)

 # Same Boat
 ## Turn-based MMO: two factions, one boat

-This is my entry for the GMTK Game Jam 2019. https://itch.io/jam/gmtk-2019
+This is my entry for the GMTK Game Jam 2019: https://itch.io/jam/gmtk-2019.

 - Live link: https://gmtk-2019-jam-entry.jonikorpi.now.sh
 - Source code (open-source, MIT): https://github.com/jonikorpi/gmtk-2019-jam-entry